-- You already have established rules and guidelines on how arbitration will be carried out.
+- You already have established rules and guidelines on how the arbitration will be carried out.

 - Discovery and other time-consuming processes are limited.

-- All involved parties are either contracted or willing to participate in arbitration.
+- All involved parties are either contracted or willing to participate in the arbitration.

 While arbitration can yield a binding solution, it’s mainly effective if both parties are willing to accept the results.
 A competent and neutral arbitrator is necessary if you want to avoid an endless appeals process.